Skip to content

 Why this site exists

-The search-engine top ten for “[X mount] to [Y mount] adapter” is dominated by camera-manufacturer own-brand pages, commerce listings, and brand-by-brand blog posts.
+The search-engine top ten for queries like “canon ef to rf adapter autofocus” or “sony a mount to e mount adapter” is dominated by camera-manufacturer own-brand pages, commerce listings, and brand-by-brand blog posts.
 None of them ship a neutral, scannable matrix that answers the user's real question: “I have this body and these lenses — what's the best adapter and what do I lose?” lensmount fills that gap.

 How the data is built